abpio/abp-commercial-docs/en/tutorials/book-store/part-3.md

 * `ConfirmationMessage` is a callback to show a confirmation message before executing the action.
 * `GetDeleteConfirmationMessage` is defined in the base class.
 You can override this method (or pass another value to the `ConfirmationMessage` parameter) to customize the localization message.

-The "Actions" button becomes a dropdown since it has two actions now:

 ![blazor-edit-book-action](images/blazor-delete-book-action.png)

 Run the application and try to delete a book.